VedShh/BlueStampEngineeringProject/index.md

 # Second Milestone

 **Summary:**
 The second milestone for my project is to CAD a 3D-printed box on Fusion 360, build my circuit, and fit the circuit inside of the box.
+My circuit is quite simple with it just including 3 parts: Arduino Nano BLE Sense (microcontroller), OLED screen, and the on/off switch.
+The main circuit is between the Arduino and the OLED screen, the switch just rests between the power cable that goes from the Arduino to the OLED screen.
+When the switch turns on it connects the power cables, but when it is off it disables the connection.

 ![Fusion CAD](ShoulderCAD.png)